 3.14.1 Right to Inspect.
-Contractor shall provide (or cause its Subcontractors to provide) at the Site office space and facilities for _______ (__) Owner’s representatives, and an office in the __________ engineer facility, suitable for Owner’s needs during design, construction and testing.
+Contractor shall provide (or cause its Subcontractors to provide) at the Site office space and facilities for _______ (__) Construction Manager’s representatives, and an office in the __________ engineer facility, suitable for Construction Manager’s needs during design, construction and testing.
 Offices at the Site shall be of the same quality and standards as those used by Contractor’s on-Site staff.
-Owner and its authorized representatives (including any Lender or a representative of any Lender) at Owner’s sole cost, shall (a) at all times have access to any place where Work is being performed to observe the Work and (b) upon reasonable advance notice to Contractor, and subject to compliance with reasonable safety precautions, have the right to maintain a reasonable presence at the Site.
+Construction Manager and its authorized representatives (including any Lender or a representative of any Lender) at Construction Manager’s sole cost, shall (a) at all times have access to any place where Work is being performed to observe the Work and (b) upon reasonable advance notice to Contractor, and subject to compliance with reasonable safety precautions, have the right to maintain a reasonable presence at the Site.
 Contractor shall make arrangements and provide for such access.
 All such Persons shall have the right to be present during the designing, engineering, procuring, constructing, starting up, commissioning and testing of the Facility and the Equipment, whether on or off the Site, and shall, by way of example and not limitation, have access to all test procedures, quality control reports and test reports and data, including all adjustment, installation, and alignment data for the Equipment.
-Contractor shall give notice of the tests and coordinate with Owner the tests provided for in this Agreement.
-In addition to Owner’s other rights in this Agreement, in order to allow Owner and its authorized representatives to be present, Contractor shall give Owner at least five (5) Business Days advance notice of any system or equipment check-out or testing under Article 11 or with respect to which Owner specifically requests advance notice.
-Contractor also shall provide any other information in its possession relating to the Facility or this Agreement reasonably requested by Owner or any of its authorized representatives including information necessary for Owner’s performance of risk analysis, environmental and other studies.
+Contractor shall give notice of the tests and coordinate with Construction Manager the tests provided for in this Agreement.
+In addition to Construction Manager’s other rights in this Agreement, in order to allow Construction Manager and its authorized representatives to be present, Contractor shall give Construction Manager at least five (5) Business Days advance notice of any system or equipment check-out or testing under Article 11 or with respect to which Construction Manager specifically requests advance notice.
+Contractor also shall provide any other information in its possession relating to the Facility or this Agreement reasonably requested by Construction Manager or any of its authorized representatives including information necessary for Construction Manager’s performance of risk analysis, environmental and other studies.
 [Owner’s access [Access] rights in connection with the Owner Supplied Equipment are subject to the restrictions noted in Schedule U [in the Equipment Vendor Contracts].]

 3.14.2 Correction of Defects.
-Contractor, at its sole cost, shall promptly correct any part of the Work which is defective or not in accordance with this Agreement, regardless of the stage of its completion or the time or place of discovery of such errors and regardless of whether Owner has previously accepted it through oversight or otherwise.
+Contractor, at its sole cost, shall promptly correct any part of the Work which is defective or not in accordance with this Agreement, regardless of the stage of its completion or the time or place of discovery of such errors and regardless of whether Construction Manager has previously accepted it through oversight or otherwise.
 However, if any part of the Work is discovered to be defective or not in accordance with this Agreement after Substantial Completion, correction shall be governed by Article 12.

 3.14.3 Disclaimer.
-No inspection or review by Owner or its representatives shall constitute an approval, endorsement, or confirmation of any drawing, plan, specification, proposed Subcontractor or Work or an acknowledgment by Owner or such other Person that drawing, plan, specification, proposed Subcontractor or Work satisfies the requirements of this Agreement; nor shall any such inspection or review relieve Contractor of any of its obligations to perform the Work and furnish the Equipment so that the Facility, when complete, satisfies all the requirements of this Agreement.
+No inspection or review by Construction Manager or its representatives shall constitute an approval, endorsement, or confirmation of any drawing, plan, specification, proposed Subcontractor or Work or an acknowledgment by Construction Manager or such other Person that drawing, plan, specification, proposed Subcontractor or Work satisfies the requirements of this Agreement; nor shall any such inspection or review relieve Contractor of any of its obligations to perform the Work and furnish the Equipment so that the Facility, when complete, satisfies all the requirements of this Agreement.